francislow/todo-list/README.md

 ## Project setup
 ```
+// This installs client dependencies (root directory)
 npm install

+// This installs server dependencies
+cd server
+npm install
 ```

-### Compiles and run both the client and the server
+### Compiles and run both the client and the server concurrently
 ```
+// Switch to root directory
 npm run dev
 ```